mirfire/azure-bicep-training/README.md

 [![Building ARM Template from main Bicep file](https://github.com/mirfire/azure-bicep-training/actions/workflows/arm-build.yaml/badge.svg?branch=main&event=push)](https://github.com/mirfire/azure-bicep-training/actions/workflows/arm-build.yaml)

 This repository hosts the necessary Bicep code to deploy a .NET web app on Azure.
-This is made as an exploration and practice of [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview)
+This was also used as an exploration of [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).

 ## Context